 About the Swedish Film Database

-All in all the Swedish Film Database includes almost 80,000 titles – around a quarter of them Swedish – and more than 360,000 people who were involved in their creation in some way: directors, screenwriters, actors and so on.
+All in all the Swedish Film Database includes over 90,000 titles – around a quarter of them Swedish – as well as records for more than 365,000 persons who were involved in their creation in some way: directors, screenwriters, actors and so on.
 In addition there are details of companies, original works and musical works used in films, as well as editorial material in the form of biographies and articles with exciting new gateways into Swedish film.

 Not just any film database

 The Swedish Film Database includes information you won’t find in other databases.
-For instance, the records for the Swedish feature films include summaries of press reactions, from 1897 to the present day.
-Many of the Swedish feature film records come with plot outlines, and from 2007 an average rating from various (at least five) Swedish media reviews is given, converted to a scale of 0-5.
-For foreign films we give an average review rating from 2013.
+For instance, the Swedish-language records for the Swedish feature films include summaries of press reactions, from 1897 to the present day.
+Many of the Swedish feature film records come with detailed plot outlines, and from 2007 an average rating from various (at least five) Swedish media reviews is given, converted to a scale of 0-5.
+We also give these ratings for foreign films distributed in Sweden after 2012.

 Many of the records in the Swedish Film Database include stills and posters from our collections.
-There are also stills for many of the names in the database.
+There are also stills included in many of the person records in the database.
 We will continuously be adding more images, both for new films and retroactively for existing records.